elwazana/CS1XA3/Assign2/README.md

 2. Normal -> Regular speed and growth grant control of snake.
 3. Hard -> Faster speed and more growth per berry lead to less control and higher chance of death.

+- Reset: At GameOver the player may press SPACE to select a difficulty or ENTER to reset the match with the same Difficulty.
+(Idea from: https://github.com/khant21/CS1XA3)
 - Some minor styling additions